Hit and Injured While Riding Your Bike in Kent?

 - Injuries to the face: While a helmet can protect a bicyclist’s head and brain, it doesn’t offer much protection for the rider’s face.
 A bicycle crash may result in broken, chipped or lost teeth, facial lacerations and bruises, scarring, a broken nose or a broken jaw.

 - Road rash: Any time a bicyclist is knocked down or ejected from their bike, they run the risk of having their skin torn apart by the unforgiving asphalt.
-An extremely painful injury that can easily get infected if not properly treated, road rash is a serious injury many bicyclists sustain in crashes.
+Extremely painful and easily infected if not properly treated, road rash is a serious injury.

 Did you go down in a crash?
 Let Herschensohn Law Firm, PLLC lift you up.